Pro Bono Opportunities

 Your role: Provide legal representation to people with disabilities in public or subsidized housing facing or experiencing homelessness (due to eviction or subsidy termination).

 Advocating for low-income workers unfairly denied Unemployment Insurance

 Your role: Represent low-income clients who have lost their job, and whose former employers contest their unemployment claims.
 Representation at a UI hearing significantly increases the claimant’s ability to prevail, allowing families and individuals to avoid further household disruption and financial instability.

 Your role: Represent children with disabilities who have been wrongfully denied Supplemental Security Income (SSI) to enable them and their families to make ends meet.

-For additional information, or to get started, please contact our Pro Bono Program Officer, Melissa Gonzalez, at email@example.com or (617) 603-1604.
+For additional information, or to get started, please reach out to our Pro Bono Program at firstname.lastname@example.org.